 1: Begin installation along the longest wall, or an outside wall, which is most likely to be straight and square with the room.
-At a minimum of 3-4 points, measure out from the wall 1 board width (including the tongue) and also include the expansion gap of 10 - 15mm (For narrow boards, it may be necessary to measure 2 board widths from the wall).
+At a minimum of 3-4 points, measure out from the wall 1 board width (including the tongue) and also include the expansion gap of 15mm.
 Snap a chalk-line connecting these points, parallel to wall and perpendicular to adjacent walls.
 Since most walls are not square, you may have to trim the edge of some planks along the walls.
-Prior to installing flooring, we highly recommend that a straight edge be firmly secured along the chalk line as a guide and to prevent the planks from shifting during installation.